decacis/godot_oculus_platform/README.md

 We use a promise-based approach for every request that is asynchronous.
 The `then` `Callable` will only be called if the request was fulfilled (i.e. successful) and the `error` `Callable` will be called if there was an error with the request.

-You can read more in the documentation (WORK IN PROGRESS!).
+You can read more in the [Godot Oculus Platform documentation](https://decacis.github.io/godot_oculus_platform/).

 NOTE: The demo included in this repository won't work on its own.
 You still have to setup an app in the Oculus Dashboard, upload a release version and request all the required [Data Use Checkup](https://developer.oculus.com/resources/publish-data-use/) permissions to test, otherwise most fields will be empty/null.
 Also, it's missing the [OpenXR Loaders](https://github.com/GodotVR/godot_openxr_loaders).